bobandbobby/lavalol/README.md

 # BaldMan LavaSrc

+**Important Warning:** DO NOT USE LAVASRC and BALDMAN LAVASRC at the same time.
+Mixing these plugins may lead to unexpected behavior or errors.
+Choose one plugin and ensure it meets your requirements before integrating it into your project.

 ## Purpose

 BaldMan LavaSrc is a fork with a simple yet effective goal: provide an alternative method to interact with audio sources like Spotify and Apple Music, Deezer without the hassle of managing API keys.

 ## Key Features